Robustly learning the Hamiltonian dynamics of a superconducting quantum processor

-{\textbf{Identification method.}} We can identify the generator $h$ of the unitary in two steps (\cref{fig:outline}(c)), making use of the eigendecomposition of the Hamiltonian (see Methods).
+\paragraph*{Identification method.} We can identify the generator $h$ of the unitary in two steps (\cref{fig:outline}(c)), making use of the eigendecomposition of the Hamiltonian (see Methods).
 In the first step, the time-dependent part of the identification problem is solved, namely, identifying the Hamiltonian eigenvalues (eigenfrequencies).
 In the second step, given the eigenvalues, the eigenbasis for the Hamiltonian of $h$ is determined.
 In order to make the identification method noise-robust, we furthermore exploit structural constraints of the model.
-First, the Hamiltonian has a non-degenerate spectrum such that the time-series data has a time-independent, sparse frequency spectrum with exactly $N$ distinct contributions.
+First, the Hamiltonian has a spectrum such that the time-series data has a time-independent, sparse frequency spectrum with exactly $N$ contributions.
 Second, the Fourier coefficients of the data have an explicit form as the outer product of the orthogonal eigenvectors of the Hamiltonian.
-Third, the Hamiltonian parameter matrix has an a priori known sparse support due to the experimental connectivity constraints.
-These structural constraints are not respected by various sources of incoherent noise, including particle loss and finite shot noise, and also coherent noise such as the accumulation of diagonal phases before the measurement.
+Third, the Hamiltonian parameter matrix is real and has an a priori known sparse support due to the experimental connectivity constraints.
+These structural constraints are not respected by various sources of incoherent noise, including particle loss and finite shot noise, and coherent noise, in particular the SPAM error.
 Thereby, an identification protocol that takes these constraints into account is intrinsically robust against various imperfections.
+Importantly, we do not assume that the dynamics of the device is completely governed by a non-interacting, particle-number preserving Hamiltonian of the form \eqref{eq:non-interacting h}.
+We rather impose this as a constraint on the reconstructed Hamiltonian and, as such, identify the best-fit Hamiltonian satisfying the constraint.
+Our approach thus robustly identifies the non-interacting part of a potentially interacting system.